-Annuities can be an important piece to your clients’ retirement puzzle.
-Terms life “tax-deferred” and “low-risk” should be music to the ears of anyone looking for the savings vehicle that will carry them into and through their golden years.
+Annuities can be an important piece of your clients’ retirement puzzle.
+Terms like “tax-deferred” and “low-risk” should be music to the ears of anyone looking for the savings vehicle that will carry them into and through their golden years.
 But with numerous options available, annuities can become complex.
-Advisors need to have a clear understanding of their clients’ situation when drafting a retirement plan involving annuities.
+Advisors need to have a clear understanding of their clients’ situation when drafting a retirement plan involving an annuity.

 Below are a few examples of annuity misconceptions/objections you might hear from clients, with tips on how to respond.

 This is an easy one.
 Fixed Indexed Annuities are low-risk savings vehicles.
 While cash value does accumulate based on the performance of a specific stock market index (S&P 500, Dow Jones), the fixed indexed annuity has no direct exposure to the market.
 Use recent market volatility due to the coronavirus pandemic or the 2008 crash to highlight this point.
 When the market tanked, countless retirement accounts went down with it.
 However, those with fixed annuities came out with their principal investments relatively unscathed.
 This level of protection should be especially attractive to those who are close to, or at, retirement age and do not have the luxury of waiting for a fluctuating market to recover.